What is biosafety

 Agents likely to cause serious human disease which is transmitted easily from person to person, for which there are no efficient preventive measures or effective therapies.
 Generally speaking, a BSL 4 laboratory is housed in a separate building or in a totally isolated area with waste management systems and specialised ventilation requirements to prevent pathogen leakage.
 Likewise, to isolate staff from infectious materials in aerosol form, barriers are used to work in a BSC with maximum protection or full body suits, with air supplies and positive pressure.

-While the world grapples with SARS-CoV-2, biosafety laboratories are doing more than conducting research into how to contain this virus.
+Despite having become popular as a result of their fight against SARS-CoV-2, biosafety laboratories are doing more than conducting research into how to contain diseases.
 Let's look at some other applications of biosecurity:

 According to the Food and Agriculture Organization of the United Nations (FAO), biosafety allows us to analyse and manage risks regarding food safety improving synergies among sectors, improving food safety and streamlining trade.